Developing a Faculty-Led Program

 b.
 What are the safety and security risks at the proposed program site, and how will these be addressed?

 9. Orientation, reflection and assessment

 a.
 Pre-departure and on-site orientation

 b.
-Opportunities for student reflection on their experience living in another culture, both while abroad and after their return, and
+Opportunities for student reflection on their experience living in another culture, in not addressed in syllabi

 a.
 Estimate the student enrollment initially and in subsequent years.
 What evidence supports these estimates?

 b.
 What is the minimum enrollment needed to cover costs?

 c.
 Are there contingency plans to cover financial losses?